Session cache warning after upgrade to 9.1.0

 at the very top of your script, and

 (This will turn output buffering on and your headers will be created after the page is buffered.)

 I inserted this in typo3conf/ext/t3adminer/Resources/Public/Adminer/t3adminer.php and it seems to work, no error message anymore.

-#3 Updated by Jigal van Hemert 12 months ago
+#3 Updated by Jigal van Hemert about 1 year ago

 - Status changed from New to Needs Feedback